haynieresearch/job_spawner/README.md

 If you specify a number after the command, that is how many retries will be attempted if the result code is greater than 0.

 ## GOAL
 Simplify the execution process of scheduled jobs that sometimes fail for reasons that can be resolved by simply resubmitting the job.
+Generally, this is used to submit SAS jobs that sometimes fail due to API call failures that are resolved by a second attempt.

 ## LICENSE
 Copyright (c) 2020 Haynie IPHC, LLC\